SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 Then the user running the process must have access to `/var/lib/otelcol/mydir`.

-##### Run Opentelemetry Collector as Systemd Service

 To run Opentelemetry Collector as Systemd Service, follow the steps below:

-1. Run the following command to ensure that `otelcol-sumo` has been installed into `/usr/local/bin/otelcol-sumo`.
+1. Ensure that `otelcol-sumo` has been installed into `/usr/local/bin/otelcol-sumo` by running this command.

    ```bash
    /usr/local/bin/otelcol-sumo --version